 At the other end of the table, the bottom two take on sixth and seventh away from home desperate for something to keep them in touch with the rest of the division.
 If 18th-placed Werder Bremen can manage a win at home to Hoffenheim, that could open up a very tricky five-point gap - quite the chasm given that last-placed Paderborn have only grossed 12 points all season.

-It's already shaping up to be another terrific season in Germany, even after last season when Bayern just managed to edge Dortmund to the title on the final day.
+It's headed for a terrific finish in Germany in 2020, possibly topping last season when Bayern just managed to edge Dortmund to the title on the final day.

-Julien Favre has paid big money to bring Julian Brandt, Thorgan Hazard and Nico Schulz to Dortmund who are still just about in the running, while the return of Mats Hummels from Bayern will offer added edge to the title race.
+Lucien Favre has paid big money to bring Julian Brandt, Thorgan Hazard and Nico Schulz to Dortmund who are still just about in the running, while the return of Mats Hummels from Bayern will offer added edge to the title race.

 If there's European league where the title race often comes second to the on-pitch entertainment and stadium atmospheres, it's this one.